rust-lang/rust/docs/dev/architecture.md

 More specifically, input data consists of a set of test files (`(PathBuf, String)` pairs) and information about project structure, captured in the so called `CrateGraph`.
 The crate graph specifies which files are crate roots, which cfg flags are specified for each crate and what dependencies exist between the crates.
-This the input (ground) state.
+This is the input (ground) state.
 The analyzer keeps all this input data in memory and never does any IO.
-Because the input data are source code, which typically measures in tens of megabytes at most, keeping everything in memory is OK.
+Because the input data is source code, which typically measures in tens of megabytes at most, keeping everything in memory is OK.

 A "structured semantic model" is basically an object-oriented representation of modules, functions and types which appear in the source code.
 This representation is fully "resolved": all expressions have types, all references are bound to declarations, etc.